kristianverduin/MSc-Thesis-RandomScheduleGeneration-ViolationReduction-TTP/README.md

 All the data related to the project can be found in the **Data** folder in the main directory.

-Each folder corresponds to its algorithm/method, while each folder within contains its respective number of teams (6 = 6 number of teams).
+Each folder corresponds to its algorithm/method, while each folder within contains the data for its respective number of teams (6 = 6 number of teams).

 The number behind each file within the folders signifies the run it originates from (_1.txt signifies it is from run 1).

+Each folder contains the original schedules, final (valid or invalid) schedules, the clock time, as well as the violations present at each function evaluation.

 The violations (`violations_.txt` and `violationsBest_.txt`) are stored in the format: